 Our united resources are called for to minister to the needs of a broken and divided world: to bring hope.

 Together for the Common Good started with an idea in 2011.
 We were inspired by an unlikely partnership between church leaders in Liverpool a generation ago.
+They saw that God's reconciling love was calling them to work together for the common good of the city.
+They put local people and communities first, before their own institutional self interest.

 Over two decades, Liverpool's Anglican and Roman Catholic bishops David Sheppard and Derek Worlock forged a celebrated partnership, emerging as trusted community leaders.
 Along with Free Church leaders, they played a key role in bridging the city's divides and strengthening social trust.
 The two bishops were held in deep affection by the people they served.